Gransformer: Transformer-based Graph Generation: The Proposed Method

 \subsection{Transformer and Graph Generation}

-Transformer adopts an encoder-decoder architecture.
-The encoder transforms the input sequence into another sequence.
-Utilizing the encoder's output, the decoder generates the output sequence in an autoregressive manner.
+The typical form of a transformer model adopts an encoder-decoder architecture.
+The encoder transforms the input sequence into an embedding one.
+The decoder generates the output sequence in an autoregressive manner.
+The decoder generates the output sequence by utilizing the encoder's output and an extra input sequence.
 Encoders and decoders can also be used independently to solve different problems.
-For instance, BERT is a transformer encoder for language understanding \cite{bert}, while GPT-3 is a state-of-the-art natural language generative model based on a transformer decoder \cite{gpt3}.
-Transformer decoder takes two sequences, the output of the encoder and the target sequence that it aims to generate.
-Since we have a single sequence in our task that works both as the input and output of the model, we use the encoder of the transformer structure, but we use the decoder's mask to satisfy the autoregressive property.
-This mask restricts the $i$-th unit in each layer to be computed just from the first $i$ units of the previous layer.
+For instance, BERT is a transformer encoder for language understanding~\cite{bert}, while GPT-3 is a state-of-the-art natural language generative model based on a transformer decoder~\cite{gpt3}.

-The Transformer adopts an encoder-decoder architecture.
-The encoder part transforms the input sequence into another sequence.
-The decoder generates the output sequence in an autoregressive manner by utilizing the encoder's output.
-Encoders and decoders can also be used independently to solve different problems.
-For instance, BERT is a transformer encoder for language understanding \cite{bert}, while GPT-3 is a state-of-the-art natural language generative model based on a transformer decoder \cite{gpt3}.
-The Transformer decoder takes two sequences, the output of the encoder and the target sequence that it aims to generate.
-Since we have a single sequence in our task that works both as the input and output of the model, we use the encoder of the transformer structure.
-But we use the decoder's mask to satisfy the autoregressive property.
+Transformer decoder takes two sequences, the output of the encoder and the target sequence aims to generate.
+Since we have only one sequence in our task that works both as the input and output of the model, we use the encoder of the transformer structure.
+However, we use the decoder's mask to satisfy the autoregressive property.
 This mask restricts the $i$-th unit in each layer to be computed just from the first $i$ units of the previous layer.
+Alternatively, one can consider our model as a single decoder without attention to an encoder's output.

-The main building block of encoder and decoder is the self-attention layer that learns a weighting function, computing the weighted sum of input \textit{values} $V$ and provides the output.
-Also the weights assigned to $V$ is computed by a compatibility function between \textit{queries} $Q$, and the corresponding \textit{keys} $K$ \cite{transformers}.
-For the $t$-th attention layer, input vectors $v_1^{(t)}, v_2^{(t)}, \ldots, v_{n+1}^{(t)}$ (the rows of matrix $V^{(t)}$) will be transformed to output vectors $v_1^{(t+1)}, v_2^{(t+1)}, \ldots, v_{n+1}^{(t+1)}$ (the rows of matrix $V^{(t+1)}$) through the following equations.
+The main building block of the transformer encoder is the self-attention layer that learns a weighting function to compute the weighted sum of input \textit{values} $V$.
+The proposed method computes the weights assigned to $V$ by using a compatibility function between \textit{queries} $Q$ and the corresponding \textit{keys} $K$~\cite{transformers}.
+For the $t$-th attention layer, input vectors $v_1^{(t)}, v_2^{(t)}, \ldots, v_{n}^{(t)}$ (the rows of matrix $V^{(t)}$) will be transformed to output vectors $v_1^{(t+1)}, v_2^{(t+1)}, \ldots, v_{n}^{(t+1)}$ (the rows of matrix $V^{(t+1)}$) through the following equations.